 This credit is essentially the same as a grant from the state general fund to pay 15 percent of the cost of private property used to blend biodiesel.
-In 2013, credits claimed by individuals cost the state general fund \$2,250.
-No credits were carried forward to future years.
-Without the credit, this amount would have been available to spend on other state programs or to reduce taxes.
-The cost to other taxpayers was \$0.04 per full-year resident taxpayer.
+No credits were used or carried forward to future years in 2014 or 2015.

-Geothermal Heating System Credit: 15-32-115, MCA Legislation: SB 416, 1991 Session
+Geothermal Heating System Credit: 15-32-115, MCA

-Taxpayers are allowed a credit against individual income tax or corporation tax for up to \$1,500 of the costs of installing a geothermal heating system (ground-source heat pump) in the taxpayer's principal residence or in a residence the taxpayer constructs.
+Taxpayers are allowed a credit against individual income tax or corporate tax for up to \$1,500 of the costs of installing a geothermal heating system (ground-source heat pump) in the taxpayer's principal residence or in a residence the taxpayer constructs.
 If the credit exceeds the taxpayer's liability, the excess credit will not be refunded, but may be carried forward for up to seven years.

 The credit initially was limited to \$250 with a three-year carry-forward and was only for taxpayers who installed a geothermal system in their own principal dwelling.
-The 2001 Legislature (SB 506) increased the credit to \$1,500 with a seven year carry-forward.
-An amendment made by the 2003 Legislature (HB 233) was purely cleanup.
+The 2001 Legislature (SB 506) increased the credit to \$1,500 with a seven-year carry-forward.
+An amendment made by the 2003 Legislature (HB 233) was purely language cleanup.
 The 2005 Legislature (SB 340) made the credit available for residences constructed by the taxpayer so that contractors could take the credit for installing geothermal systems in spec houses.